spheronFdn/documentations/docs/sdk/sdk-payments.md

 async getStakingManagerAddress(): Promise<string>
 ```

-Staking manager is the contract where users stake their ArGo token for yield farming, and ArGo Payments contract gives a discount for the amount of stake that is made, this function can be used to get the stake amount.
+Staking manager is the contract where users stake their Spheron token for yield farming, and Spheron Payments contract gives a discount for the amount of stake that is made, this function can be used to get the stake amount.

 ### getDiscountSlabs